 How It Works

-The grant request form becomes available in English and Spanish.
+The grant request form becomes available for Pilot Cycle 1 in English and Spanish in early March, 2026.

 Requests are reviewed for completeness and eligibility.
 A lottery is used if requests exceed available funds.

-Recipients receive $500 by check mailed to their home or via PayPal — your choice.
+Recipients receive $500 by check mailed to their home or via PayPal — your choice — by March 31.

 Your Questions,